 This method is ideal for loading your tax refund, because it deposits your refund into your account or your card instantly, which is much faster than waiting for a check in the mail.

 Many prepaid cards come with a zero liability policy so your tax refund is safe, even if your card is lost or stolen.
 This gives you instant access to your funds, so you can pay your bills, continue to grow your business or even buy something nice for yourself!

 That’s definitely not something that can be said about a check sent via snail mail!

 4. Stay organized throughout the year

-As I mentioned, one of the biggest reason I don’t dread tax season every year is 1) I’m a little crazy and 2) I spend a little time over a period of weeks or months, to stay organized and keep my finances under control.
+As I mentioned, one of the biggest reason I don’t dread tax season every year is that I spend a little time over a period of weeks or months, to stay organized and keep my finances under control.
 No, I didn’t learn how to do that overnight and it took me a few years to finally get the hang of things.

 But spending a little time here and there, is a whole lot better than spending hours and even days, trying to get your taxes in order (or paying an accountant a huge amount of money to do it for you).

 As a bootstrapping entrepreneur, it’s important to not only save money, but to know all the ins-and-outs of how your business works.
 And nothing is more vital than having a pulse on your finances.